Zefek/SpecificationEngine/README.md

 # SpecificationEngine
-Framwork base on Specification pattern
+Framwork based on Specification pattern

 How to use

 Main part is Specification class.
 Specification is a like business condition.
 For example if you have in description Everywhere who has more than 30 year will have discount 50%, then you can create specification PersonWhoHasMoreThan30Years.
 This specification can be expressed in code by Specification.Create((Person person, context) =>  (DateTime.Today.Year - person.DateBirth.Year) > 30);